bnbullock/School_District_Analysis/README.md

 # School District Data Analysis

 ## Project Overview
-Prepare analysis of standardized test data to provide insight into performance trends and patterns within a school district.
+Prepare analysis of standardized test data for a school board to be used for providing insight into performance trends and patterns within a school district.
 At the school and district level, the results will be used for discussions and strategic decisions.
 The analysis will further assist the school board and superintendant in making decisions regarding school budgets and priorities.
 It has also come to the attention of the school board that math and reading grades may have been altered in the source file for grade nine students at Thomas High School(THS).
 As such, we have been asked to perform the school district analysis as originally planned and also a second analysis with math and reading grades for grade nine removed for that specific school.
-A comparative report will be provided to determine the affect on the overall analysis.
+A comparative analysis will be provided to determine the affect on the overall metrics of the school and district reports.

 ## School District Analysis requirements:
 1. Snapshot of the school district's key metrics
-2. Overview of the key metrics for each school
+2. Overview of the key summary metrics for each school
 3. Top 5 Schools based on passing rate
 4. Bottom 5 Schools based on passing rate
 5. Average Math scores by student in each grade level by School